Optimizing Bandwidth for Getis-Ord Gi* Heatmaps

 continue

-if best_bw is None:
+if best is None:

 return {

-"optimal_bandwidth_m": best_bw,
+"optimal_bandwidth_m": best["bandwidth_m"],

-"weights_matrix": best_weights,
+"weights_matrix": best["weights"],

-"results": best_result,
+"results": best["result"],

 "optimization_log": pd.DataFrame(results_log),